Get to Know Our Information Center Volunteers

 • What is your favorite place in the Greater Portland area, and why?

-This is really hard; I don’t know that I have a favorite place.
 I go out to lunch once a month with friends, and we like to try new local places each time.
 But I would say my top is Pine Point at low tide during good weather.
 It feels like you have endless beach to walk.

 Stephanie, Photo Credits: Serena Folding